apache/apisix/docs/en/latest/plugins/hmac-auth.md

 }'
 ```

-Send a request with the route:
+Send a request to the route:

 ```shell
 curl -X GET "http://127.0.0.1:9080/get" \